theupdateframework/pep-on-pypi-with-tuf/README.rst

 Consistent Snapshots
 --------------------

-There are problems of [LV: change of to 'with'] consistency on PyPI with or without TUF.
+There are problems with consistency on PyPI with or without TUF.
 TUF requires that its metadata be consistent with the data, but how would the metadata be kept consistent with projects that change all the time?
 As a result, this proposal MUST address the problem of producing a consistent snapshot that captures the state of all known projects at a given time.
-Each snapshot can [LV: change 'can' to 'should'] safely coexist with any other snapshot, and [LV: be able to be] deleted independently, without affecting any other snapshot.
+Each snapshot should safely coexist with any other snapshot, and be able to be deleted independently, without affecting any other snapshot.

 The solution presented in this PEP is that every metadata or data file managed by PyPI and written to disk MUST include in its filename the `cryptographic